Ruth Buendía: Involvement in CARE

 In 1995, Buendía returned to Satipo with her family, recovered her documents and enrolled in her first course of night school.
 During her travels between the two cities she had the opportunity of meeting the Asháninkas pertaining to CARE also known by her father, who then invited her to participate as a volunteer.
 In 2003 she began her involvement preparing and delivering documents of identification to people who lived in the communities around the Ene River who needed to flee the area due to the presence of the Shining Path.
 In this way it was possible for Buendía to rekindle her contact with the rest of the Asháninka communities and empathize with their problems, which, apart from the overall social violence that burdened them throughout the 1980s and 90's, included lack of representation at the state level in the regions of the Peruvian Amazon, increased immigration from the Andes whose inhabitants brought with them the production and trafficking of cocaine, as well as the concession of their communal lands to hydroelectric and petroleum companies on behalf of the government.
 She also met her current partner during this time, with whom she's had four children.

 At that time, CARE was not an organization that very well represented the interests of the Asháninkas.
 It had been founded in 1994 in order to represent the 17 indigenous communities situated in the basin of the Ene among the 33 annexes, but it did not confer with officially organized teams or offices.
 Furthermore, other communities did not recognize its existence and it was not formally registered in public records, due to which the organization could not communicate in an official capacity with the central government nor with other organizations with potentially similar aims in an urban context.
 These problems were exposed in the CARE Assembly of 2005.
 It was then decided that a transitional Board of Directors would be chosen with the objective to nationalize the movement.
-After two years of working deeply in the communities, and with the massive support of the women within them, Ruth Buendía was elected President of the previsionary Board of Directors of CARE, simultaneously being their first female candidate and female president.
+After two years of working deeply in the communities, and with the massive support of the women within them, Ruth Buendía was elected President of the provisionary Board of Directors of CARE, simultaneously being their first female candidate and female president.
 In the beginnings of her term, the male members of the Asháninka did not view being led by Buendía kindly, but very promptly she won the trust and respect of her people.
 As she herself says, Some men did at first berate me regarding my election.
 They said that we women are incompetent with these sorts of dealings.
 It's the most machista group of my people.
 Fortunately, I've got the heart of a warrior and I showed it to them.

 —  Ruth BuendíaOne year after the Assembly, Buendía was elected as President of the permanent Board of CARE, and was re-elected in 2009 and 2013, being the principal representative of the 10,000 to 12,000 people in the Ene River basin.